sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

 - sorukumar
 ---

- - How many new nodes sign up each month
+ - How many new nodes sign up each month?
  - How many we loose per month
  - How do nodes behave when they sign-up, How long they are alive before they are dead.
 Do they come alive from dead?
 Do they resurrect?